nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 In this example, we are using a global mutex instance to mark the beginning and the end of a critical path which happens inside our `doingSomethingCritical()` function.

 When we call `mutex.acquire()`, this method will return a promise.
-If no other event is currently on the same critical path, the promise resolves to a function that we call `release`.
+If no other concurrent operation is currently on the same critical path, the promise resolves to a function that we call `release`.
 In this situation, we are essentially granted exclusive access to the critical path.
-If some event is on the critical path already, the promise won't resolve until the vent on the critical path has completed.
-This is how events _wait in line_ for our exclusive access to the critical path.
+If some concurrent operation is on the critical path already, the promise won't resolve until the concurrent operation already on the critical path has completed.
+This is how concurrent operations _wait in line_ for our exclusive access to the critical path.

 The `release` function must be invoked to mark the completion of the work on the critical path.
 It effectively _releases_ the exclusive access to the critical path and makes it available to the next task in line.
 Note that we are using a `try`/`finally` block here to make sure that `release` is called even in case of an exception.
 It is very important to do so.
 In fact, failing to call `release`, will leave all the other events waiting in line forever!